Skip to main content

 Iron contributes to the reduction of tiredness and fatigue.

-A source of iron contains at least 15% of the significant amount 14 mg iron per day.
+An iron source contains at least 15% of the significant amount 14 mg iron per day.

 Meat and fish

-The beneficial effect is obtained when 50 g meat or fish is consumed together with one or more foods containing non‑haem iron.
+The positive effect occurs when 50 g meat or fish are consumed together with one or several foods that contain non-haem iron.

 Fluoride